 Be like a rainbow.
 This is what I do when I travel – I look for rainbows everywhere, and many times I create them!
 Shine the light – look for the beauty all around you.
 Share a rainbow story with me below…nothing makes me happier...and let me know if you guessed my van would have a rainbow interior :)

 When I first told my parents I was going to live in a van, I’m not sure there are words to describe the look on their faces.
 They always support my choices, even when they don’t agree with them and since they clearly were not sure how to react, I quickly clarified… “That is if I can afford it!”
-Well that really confused them so I pulled up class B vans on the Internet and showed them I would be just fine!
+Well that really confused them so I googled class B vans, which btw I had spent the last year researching, and showed them I would be just fine!
 After all, even though their free-spirited, curious-minded, wandering unicorn wanted to travel across the country taking photos and spreading peace, love and kindness whilst living in a van, they would always want to make sure I’m safe and happy.

 You would think I’m “20-something” venturing out on my own for the first time.
 Not quite - I am almost 50, but I am as giddy as a kid in a candy store as I’m about to embark on the sequel to the book I call my life.
 It’s not just a chapter it’s a new beginning in a way.